Undergraduate Certificate

 Complete 1 additional course (3 units) from the Psychology options listed above, OR additional options below from partnering departments.

-- FSHD 413 – Issues in Aging: This course addresses major issues facing older adults and their families, society, and how earlier life experiences influence our older adult years.
+- HDFS 413 – Issues in Aging: This course addresses major issues facing older adults and their families, society, and how earlier life experiences influence our older adult years.
 This class will tackle questions such as: What opportunities and challenges do adults face as they age?
 What resources and barriers shape their lives?
 How do physiological, psychological, interpersonal/family, economic, and socio-historical factors affect the experience of aging?
 How do gender, social class, and ethnicity influence the experience of aging?
 How do government policies, community services, the healthcare system, and health interventions affect the lives and well-being of older adults?

 - PHP 312 – Health Promotion and Well-Being in Later Life: The goal of this course is to increase knowledge about how to promote overall health and enhance wellbeing in later life.
 Students will learn about health behavior and health belief theories, and tools and practices that can optimize and enrich the lived experiences of older adults.
 Students will have the opportunity for intergenerational collaboration and learning through activities with seniors delivered through a service-learning component.
 Topics covered include physical and mental health, complementary and alternative therapies, selected health education topics, health promotion, social well-being and engagement, mindfulness and resilience.